AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/dedicated-egress-ip-address.md

     Define the JSON parameters in a `dedicated-egress-ip-address.json` and provided to curl via `... -d @./dedicated-egress-ip-address.json`.

     [Download the example dedicated-egress-ip-address.json](./assets/dedicated-egress-ip-address.json).
-This file only an example.
+This file is only an example.
 Configure your file as required based on the optional/required fields documented at [enableEnvironmentAdvancedNetworkingConfiguration](https://developer.adobe.com/experience-cloud/cloud-manager/reference/api/).

     ```json
     {